anilshanbhag/videochat/README.markdown

 ----------
 On one session
 > $ python server.py

 Another session
 > $ python client.py

 Working
 ----------
-Sockets are the main thing in this app.
-Client socket connects to server socket .
-Py OpenCV was used to retrieve frames from webcam feed , they are compressed to jpg and transmitted .
+Sockets and OpenCV are two main things in this app.

+Client connects to server socket .
+PyOpenCV library is used to retrieve frames from webcam feed , they are compressed to jpg to save on the amount of data to be sent across the socket and transmitted .
 At the other end the image is decompressed and shown.
+The data being well above 4096 is sent split and reassembled at the other end .

+PS : This implementation is two way

 Copyright and license